mgoldcoin/mgold/development-and-api/client-libraries/waves-c.md

 make
 ```

-For a quick start, we took the[bcdev's waves\_vanity source code](https://github.com/bcdev-/waves_vanity)source code as a basis.
+For a quick start, we took the [bcdev's waves\_vanity source code](https://github.com/bcdev-/waves_vanity)source code as a basis.